developit/simple-element-resize-detector/README.md

 ## Notes

 * `element` passed to `observeResize()` must have `position: relative` style to be correctly observed, otherwise nearest relative ancestor will be observed instead.
-* This library uses `<iframe>`s to observe element resizes. `<iframe>`s are heavy objects are usually take good amount of memory.
+* This library uses `<iframe>`s to detect when an element resizes. `<iframe>`s are heavy objects are usually take good amount of memory.
 Be careful and don't abuse it.

 ## License